namin-an/BionicEye/README.md

 pip install -r requirements.txt
 ```

-3. Download K-Face data from [AI Hub](https://www.aihub.or.kr/) and preprocess them using the below jupyter notebook:
+3. Download K-Face data from [AI Hub](https://www.aihub.or.kr/) and preprocess them using the below jupyter notebooks:
 ```
-selectTrainableImgs.ipynb # Select 4,972 images/facial class that are trainable.
+unzipAIHubData.py # Unzip all the original files. selCropTrainableImgs.ipynb # Select 4,972 images that are trainable and crop them into the dimension of 128 x 128.
-processBeforeDownsamp.ipynb # Crop the images into squares, remove noisy backgrounds, and enhance the contrast of the images. downsampling.ipynb # Make low-resolution phosphene images.
+mask.ipynb # Make the masks for K-Face datasets using the U-Net pretrained on [CelebA-HQ dataset](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html). remBackEnhCont.ipynb # Remove noisy backgrounds and enhance the contrast of the images.
+downsampling*.ipynb # Make low-resolution phosphene images.
 ```

 4. Place the original high-resolution data in `data/Middle_Resolution_137_unzipped_parcropped_128_removed_train` and low-resolution phosphene data in `data/sample_for_dev_test`.
 All the other human experiment data can be found in `data` folder.